shahidazim/SPipeline/README.md

 **Action Handler Parameters** - The request is parameter to the action handler; and the response message is result from the action handler, which could contain the final value and/or error messages (similar to pipeline).

 **Translator** - The translator function is required to convert pipeline request message to action handler request, and action handler response to pipeline response message.

+**Message Dispatcher** - The message dispatcher is a utility class to register and execute pipeline based on the type of message.

 ## Pipeline Message Flow